-7 First Look Mistakes Not to Make
+7 First Look Photo Mistakes Not to Make

-1. Leaving your photographer out of the loop.
+1. Leaving Your Photographer Out of the Loop.

-Rule one: Talk to your photographer about your first look vision (or, if you're not tied to a specific vision, ask for advice).
+This is the most important rule for first look photos.
+Talk to your photographer about your first look vision (or, if you're not tied to a specific vision, ask for advice).
 You'll want to nail down all the logistics, like timing, positioning and any other particulars beforehand, so when the moment comes, you're as carefree as possible, and your photographer can take the reins.

 While you're partly doing a first look to capture the amazing emotions on camera, your main focus should be on actually experiencing those emotions and sharing a personal moment with your partner.
-If being hyper aware of the camera might make you clam up and keep you from fully enjoying the moment, we have a great compromise: Have your photographer shoot your interaction from a distance using a long lens.
+If being hyper aware of the camera might make you clam up and keep you from fully enjoying the moment, we have a solution: Have your photographer shoot your interaction from a distance using a long lens.
 They'll be able to snap those close, intimate shots without crowding your space or making you feel nervous.

-6. Forgetting tissues.
+6. Forgetting Tissues.